statsig-io/docs/docs/integrations/snowflake.md

     },
 }
 ```

-Key components of the user object are the `userID`, `custom` fields, and the `stableID` if it exists.
+Key components of the user object are the `userID`, `custom` fields, and the `customIDs` object (notably `stableID`) if you are using any custom identifiers.

 Make sure these fields are provided where they exist, and that the names of the fields capitalized correctly.
-Not providing an
+Not providing a
-ID will limit the utility of your events, as we won't be able to use them to build metrics like daily event users.
+unit identifier will limit the utility of your events, as we won't be able to use them to build metrics like daily event users.

-#### Metrics
+#### Metrics (statsig_user_metrics)

 | Column       | Description                                          | Rules                                                                                                                |
 |--------------|------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|